WikiLeaks founder Julian Assange arrested by London police

 Citing "repeated violations to international conventions and daily-life protocols," Moreno released a statement on Twitter explaining why it withdrew the asylum status to Assange.
 "I announce that the discourteous and aggressive behavior of Mr. Julian Assange, the hostile and threatening declarations of its allied organization, against Ecuador, and especially, the transgression of international treaties, have led the situation to a point where the asylum or Mr. Assange is unsustainable and no longer viable."

+In a statement on Twitter, Wikileaks said that "Ecuador has illegally terminated Assange political asylum in violation of international law.
+Powerful actors, including CIA, are engaged in a sophisticated effort to dehumanize, delegitimize and imprison him."

-Assange sought refugee at the Ecuadorian embassy after Sweden issued an international arrest warrant over allegations of sexual assault and rape.
-It dropped the investigation in 2017, but London's Metropolitan Police said that an arrest warrant was still in effect since Assange failed to surrender himself to bail.
+Assange sought asylum at the Ecuadorian embassy after Sweden issued an international arrest warrant over allegations of sexual assault and rape.
+It dropped the investigation in 2017, but London's Metropolitan Police said that an arrest warrant was still in effect since Assange failed to surrender himself.
 Late last year, he rejected an offer that would have let him leave the embassy with the guarantee that the UK wouldn't extradite him to a country where he could face the death penalty.